Snoworange420/Mousse/README.md

 <details>
   <summary>... open the ClickGUI?</summary>

 > The default keybind is not set.
-You can set the keybind in the game keybind setting menu.
+You can set the keybind in the Minecraft ingame keybind setting menu.

 </details>